Year 2015 Report Bastrop 1832 Farmers Market

 Our market also helps to ensure that the needy have access to the healthy food, through our Demonstration & Giving Garden, harvested by the Bastrop Food Pantry and with cash donations from our Spare Change Campaign.

-Last year (2011) the market vendors with help from the community built new raised beds to increase our ability to grow more food for the hungry.
+In 2011 the market vendors with help from the community built new raised beds to increase our ability to grow more food for the hungry.
 We built 3 raised beds in April of 2011, planting them with many spring crops donating several hundred dollars worth of food to the Bastrop Emergency food Pantry.
 In November, we built 3 more beds, filling them with fall crops such as collards, spinach, broccoli and lettuce.
 In March and April of this year alone our donations of fresh food to the Pantry exceeded $200.

 We regularly sponsor visits from the Friends of the Bastrop County Animal Shelter for their Doggie Adoption Events, on average 3-4 times a year.
 Our customers really enjoy meeting these loving dogs and usually a couple of dogs find new forever homes at each event.